Geraldo Perdomo Player Props: Diamondbacks vs. Royals

 Geraldo Perdomo At The Plate

-- Perdomo is batting .356 with five doubles, a triple, a home run and five walks.
+- Perdomo is hitting .367 with five doubles, a triple, a home run and six walks.

+- Perdomo has reached base via a hit in 10 games this season (of 18 played), and had multiple hits in eight of those games.

-- Perdomo has had at least one RBI in 35.3% of his games this season (six of 17), with more than one RBI three times (17.6%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Perdomo has driven home a run in seven games this season (38.9%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.